 This experiment aims to integrate a Binary Coded Decimal (BCD) counter and a 7-Segment display together to create a circuit that will count from 0 to 9.
 It uses the 555 Timer from the previous experiment (here) to drive the counter.

 The first circuit that we will design is a circuit to convert from BCD (e.g. 0100) to its decimal digit equivalent (e.g. 4) and display this using a 7-Segment Display.
 To do this we need to use a driver/decoder that is built to know which segments must be lit to display the decimal equivalent symbol for that number.

-We are going to use a 7-Segment display that is in Common Anode configuration.
+We are going to use a 7-Segment display that is in Common Anode configuration (not to be confused with the similar Common Cathode configuration - see exact part numbers in equipment list).
 This means that all of the Anodes of the 8 diodes (7 segments plus the dot) are tied together as in Figure 1.